gammu/gammu/docs/manual/gammu/index.rst

             Delete the application (same as :option:`-overwrite`) and all it's data.

-        You can use jadmaker(1) to generate a .jad file from a .jar file.
+        You can use :ref:`jadmaker` to generate a .jad file from a .jar file.

     .. option:: GALLERY|GALLERY2|CAMERA|TONES|TONES2|RECORDS|VIDEO|PLAYLIST|MEMORYCARD file [-name name] [-protected] [-readonly] [-system] [-hidden] [-newtime]